Russel88/DAtest/README.md

     # Estimates/fold.changes from all methods which output anything relevant for this
     res.all$est

-    # Venn diagram of detected features from selected methods:
+    # Venn (Euler) diagram of detected features from selected methods:
-    # This requires the venneuler package (See 'Errors and Issues' in this tutorial if you get an error with rJava package)
+    # This requires the eulerr package
     vennDA(res.all, tests = c("wil","ttt","ltt"))

+    # Split Venn (Euler) diagram in significant features with either positive or negative fold changes (if possible)
+    vennDA(res.all, tests = c("wil","ttt","ltt"), split = TRUE)

     # See results from a method (e.g. t.test "ttt"):
     View(res.all$results$ttt)